chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Utility – what is the benefit for the user?
 And it recommends the most efficient or the best choice

-      - Best decision – imp for doctors in diagnosis
+      - Best decision – important for doctors in diagnosis

       - People be happy